 The Connect Time Limit field (bytes 8 and 9) indicates the maximum time in 100 microsecond increments that the target should remain connected until it attempts to disconnect.
 The target may round to it's nearest capable value.
-A setting of zero indicates that the WREN IV is allowed to remain connected indefinitely until it attempts disconnection.
+A setting of zero indicates that the WREN IV is remain connected indefinitely allowed to attempts disconnection.